DanNixon/sine2020_software_guidelines_paper/report.md

 significantly increase the chance of potential issues being found before they are released to users.

+Tools for code review are often in built in hosted SMC services, an example of this is GitHub Pull Requests which allow code to be viewed and commented on in a forum like mechanism.

 ## (3) Architecture

 A well designed software package would separate its functionality into a set of